Jody Watley: 1989–1992: Larger Than Life and Affairs of the Heart

 After recording the song "It's All There" for the film, Switch, Watley's next album, Affairs of the Heart, was released in December 1991.
 During promotion of the album, Watley explained to interviewers that she wanted to change her musical range and image, showing she could do more than dance music.
 Watley told Alan Light that she was inspired toward a more introspective approach, wanting to address social topics.
 The album proved to be not as successful as Watley's previous two albums, only peaking at number 124 on the Billboard 200 and number 21 on the R&B Albums chart, her lowest showings at the time.
 Justin Kantor described the album as an "overlooked standout of her 1980s and 1990s output" in the book All Music Guide to Soul: The Definitive Guide to R&B and Soul.
 The album's leading single, "I Want You", peaked at number 61 on the Billboard Hot 100.
-The second single, "I'm the One You Need", reached number 19 on the Hot 100 and would be Watley's last top 40 entry.
+The second single, "I'm the One You Need", reached number 19 on the Hot 100 and would be Watley's last top 40 solo entry.
 The follow-up, "It All Begins with You", failed to make the Hot 100 at all.
 Watley later performed the song while attending the White House for President George H. W. Bush in 1992; during her visit, Watley encouraged the United States government to provide more support and funding for public schools.